U.S. plans for more than 5,000 troops to be withdrawn from Afghanistan

 It is unclear how the United States with less than 9,000 forces in Afghanistan will be able to fulfill the full set of missions now underway, including training Afghan forces, advising them in the field, and waging an air campaign against the Taliban and other militant groups.

-Instead, the United States almost certainly would have to curtail its missions, something that could provide an opportunity for a resurgent Taliban to expand their offensives across Afghanistan.
+Instead, the United States almost certainly would have to curtain its missions, something that could provide an opportunity for a resurgent Taliban to expand their offensives across Afghanistan.

 Mattis had argued for maintaining a strong U.S. military presence in Afghanistan to bolster diplomatic peace efforts.
 He resigned shortly after U.S. officials raised the possibility that Trump would order the drawdown.